aka: Electronic Eye

 - Peacock, from Skullgirls, possesses an unusual version of these.
 Her eyes (on her face) are cartoony-looking Black Bead Eyes, but in reality just empty sockets.
 Instead, she has three large artificial eyes attached to each of her mechanical arms.
 She takes this further with the ability to summon an indefinite amount of these eyes; they are all free-floating and she can see out of every single one, giving her a massive field of vision.
 On top of that, they can all shoot lasers.

 - The Engineer of Team Fortress 2 can equip an accessory called "The Googly Gazer," which has alternate styles to make it look like either a regular Glass Eye or an electronic one.
+He also has Special Eyes, which look like glowing goggles with expressive metal eyelids.

 - Ads for these can be found in the first few levels of Perfect Dark Zero - and, as it turns out, Killian has them.